VladChat/luggage-scale/blog_src/content/posts/2025/10/amelia-earhart-s-long-lost-plane-likely-located-research-team-claims-self-powere.md

 Whether you’re joining a liveaboard dive trip, flying to a windy atoll with a short runway, or hopping between regional hubs, the combination of careful planning, weight discipline, and dependable gear forms a safety net for your itinerary.

 If you’re building your kit from scratch, start with the essentials and choose gear that thrives off-grid.
-Our homepage curates top picks and practical advice for seasoned and aspiring explorers alike: <a href="https://luggage-scale.com/">luggage-scale.com</a>.
+Our homepage curates top picks and practical advice for seasoned and aspiring explorers alike: luggage-scale.com.

 ## Conclusion: Curiosity, Respect, and the Right Tools